vishalj7/jekyll-now/_posts/2016-10-17-things-i-will-blog-about.md

 ---
 layout: post
-title: Things I will Blog about
+title: The things I will blog about
 ---